Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Supplementary material

-\subsection{Estimation of the parameters}
+\subsubsection{Estimation of the parameters}

-The unit-level binomial model is widely applied for counts or binary responses and it has been comprehensively discussed by, e.g., \cite{hobza2016empirical}.
-We propose a different estimation method, since almost all theoretical assumptions are more or less identical to those proposed by the authors we try to be as concise as possible not to hamper readability of the results.
+The unit-level binomial model is widely applied for counts or binary responses, and it has been comprehensively discussed by, e.g., \cite{hobza2016empirical}.
+We propose a different estimation method.
+However, since almost all theoretical assumptions are more or less identical to those proposed by the authors we are going to try to be as concise as possible not to hamper the presentation of the results.

 There exist many methods to estimate the vector of model parameters $\bm{\theta}$.
 A direct maximization of the log-likelihood cannot be easily performed due to the presence of an integral in the log-likelihood function.
-Nevertheless, one can approximate the integral using AGQ or approximate the integrand applying Laplace approximation.
-We proceed with the former as it can be seen as a higher order version of the latter, i.e., it provides much smaller approximation error \citep{bianconcini2014asymptotic}.
-AGQ has been extremely popular and implemented by, e.g., \cite{rabe2005maximum} and \cite{joe2008accuracy}.
-The second idea is to use the method of simulated moments suggested by \cite{jiang1998consistent} which was employed explicitly to estimate model parameter under unit-level logit and area-level Poisson models respectively by \cite{hobza2016empirical} and \cite{boubeta2016empirical}.
-In what follows, we proceed with the likelihood based methods which might be treated as a comparative study to the two aforementioned.
+Nevertheless, one can approximate the integral using adaptive Gaussian quadrature (AGQ) or approximate the integrand applying Laplace approximation.
+We proceed with the former as it can be seen as a higher order version of the latter, i.e., it provides smaller approximation error \citep{bianconcini2014asymptotic}.
+AGQ is popular and has been implemented by, e.g., \cite{rabe2005maximum} and \cite{joe2008accuracy}.
+Another idea is to use the method of simulated moments suggested by \cite{jiang1998consistent} which was employed explicitly to estimate model parameters under unit-level logit and area-level Poisson-lognormal models by \cite{hobza2016empirical} and \cite{boubeta2016empirical} respectively.
+In what follows, we proceed with the likelihood based methods which might be considered as a comparative study to the two aforementioned.
 Since our derivation follows tightly the theory developed by \cite{bianconcini2014asymptotic} under generalized linear latent variable model (GLLVM), with some notational changes, but otherwise almost identical, we provide only the most important points.

 Consider a GLMM with one dimensional normally distributed random effect.
-In this case, the structure of the exponential family allows us to write the likelihood contribution from each area $d$ in a simplified form defining functions $l_d$
+In this case, the structure of the exponential family allows us to write the likelihood contribution from each area $d$ in a simplified form defining functions $i_d$

 Contributions from each area are conditionally independent.
-Therefore, the marginal distribution of the whole data vector under the exponential family is given as
+Therefore, the marginal distribution of the whole data vector under the exponential family is given by